vtexdocs/help-center-content/docs/announcements/en/from-now-on-you-can-export-up-to-3-thousand-orders.md

 slug: from-now-on-you-can-export-up-to-3-thousand-orders
 legacySlug: from-now-on-you-can-export-up-to-3-thousand-orders
 announcementImageID: ''
-announcementSynopsisEN: 'The limit will guarantee the platform's performance, without quality loss of the generated reports.'
+announcementSynopsisEN: "The limit will guarantee the platform's performance, without quality loss of the generated reports."
 ---

 As of __October 24__, the orders management module will only allow you to export up to 3.000 orders.
 This limit will guarantee the platform's performance, without quality loss of the generated reports.